-At Genova & Malin, Attorneys at Law, we offer a free bankruptcy evaluation to: review a potential client’s financial situation: review alternatives to bankruptcy, clarify any misconception about bankruptcy, and dispel any unreasonable fears a person may have about bankruptcy law.
+At Genova, Malin & Trier, Attorneys at Law, we offer a free bankruptcy evaluation to: review a potential client’s financial situation: review alternatives to bankruptcy, clarify any misconception about bankruptcy, and dispel any unreasonable fears a person may have about bankruptcy law.

 The following are some of the more common fears people voice at an initial consultation:

 This fear keeps people who should file for bankruptcy from doing so.
 New York law and the Federal Bankruptcy Code exemptions will provide for protection for various kinds of assets.
 Usually your car, furniture, clothes, and jewelry will be exempt.
 There are limits to these rules.
 If you file a bankruptcy, you must list your assets and give a reasonable value for all items.
 Each individual debtor filing for bankruptcy can exempt certain property from the claims of creditors.

 With the filing of a bankruptcy petition, the court will order an automatic stay in debt collection efforts against you.
 As a consequence, the following will happen:

 Under a Chapter 13 bankruptcy the court can approve a debt reorganization repayment plan that will allow a debtor to payoff taxes or the arrearages on his mortgage over a period of up to five years.
 Your house can be saved.